Frugghi/freelancer-theme/_projects/project-5.md

     text: "Web Development"
     url: http://startbootstrap.com
 ---
 Use this area of the page to describe your project.
-The icon above is part of a free icon set by <a href="https://sellfy.com/p/8Q9P/jV3VZ/">Flat Icons</a>.
+The icon above is part of a free icon set by [Flat Icons](https://sellfy.com/p/8Q9P/jV3VZ/).
 On their website, you can download their free set with 16 icons, or you can purchase the entire set with 146 icons for only $12!